ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Sitting on my high horse, I surveyed the landscape and thought "wow, everyone should see this!"

-What's the best way to do to that?
+What's the best way to do that?
 Benchmarks!

 What's the best benchmark to test this with?
 Not [Terminal Bench](https://github.com/harbor-framework/terminal-bench)!